evannetwork/evannetwork.github.io/dev/deployment.md

 **Be sure that "pathToConfig" is the absolute path to your deployment configuration (e.g. /path-to-my-project/config/deployment.js)!**

-Each DApp that were successfully build by "npm run dapps-build", is available by to your deploy scope.
+Each ÐApp that were successfully build by "npm run dapps-build", is available by to your deploy scope.

 [![Finished](/public/dev/deploy.png){:width="50%"}](/public/dev/deploy.png)